afaan5556/my_code_samples/README.md

 ## Low Poly-Art
 **Python + Pygame + ffmpeg**
 A jupyter notebook adapted from [this](https://cosmiccoding.com.au/tutorials/lowpoly) Samuel Hinton tutorial that creates a low poly-art video of an input image.

+## Terminal Blackjack
+**Python**
+An interactive blackjack game that can be played in ther terminal/console.
+Written in python using object-oriented principles.